IntensiveCoLearning/Narrative-Reading/Reign.md

 This innovative approach blends digital-first community-building with real-world governance, offering a peaceful, reproducible path to creating a new type of nation.

+Many people assume they understand the concept of a nation-state, but upon closer examination, the distinction between "nation" and "state" becomes clearer, along with the confusion surrounding modern terminology.
+Different human organizational forms may challenge the nation-state, paving the way for "network states."

+This process brings back familiar philosophers like Locke, Rousseau, Plato, and Aristotle.
+Unlike traditional approaches, the network state treats political science as "applied science" or "political technology."
+Just as cryptocurrency has popularized financial theory, crypto-states offer a platform for practical political theory.
+The network state operates on different assumptions from the nation-state system.
 ### 2024.09.12